-There simply is NO SUCH THING as a single ideal cannabis dosage (especially when it comes to edibles)!
+There simply is NO SUCH THING as a single ideal cannabis dosage that works for everyone (especially when it comes to edibles)!

 This fact continually frustrates budding cannabis cooks (pun intended) who want an easy answer.

 We hear a lot about cannabis edibles dosages.
 States are imposing arbitrary dosage caps (usually 10 mgs. per serving).
-The media is filled will fear-mongering tales over people eating too much marijuana and going to the emergency room (not necessary, please read this article on what to do if you or someone you know ingests too much marijuana, before you involve an expensive and unnecessary emergency room visit).
-A majority of the emails I get are from readers who are underdosed and not feeling anything from their edibles.
+The media is filled will fear-mongering tales over people eating too much marijuana and going to the emergency room -- not necessary, please read this article on what to do if you or someone you know ingests too much marijuana, before you involve an expensive and unnecessary emergency room visit.

 How Much Marijuana: Testing Your Tolerance

 In my comprehensive online cannabis cooking course, in my free online dosing class and included with my dosing calculators, as well as in The Easy Cannabis Cookbook, I teach you how to calculate a per milligram dose of THC for your homemade edibles, as well as how to adjust your recipes in order to get the dosage you need.

 But those numbers do not mean a thing if you do not actually know what your personal tolerance range is.
 So how do you go about finding out?
 By testing your own tolerance.
 Here’s how.

 If you live in a place where you can buy commercial edibles, choose a lab-tested brand with a reputation for consistency, such as Cheeba Chews, or Kiva.
 Alternately you can use homemade edibles to test your tolerance level, but first you will need to determine the amount of THC in your edibles by using the formula in my free online dosing class.